• About Us

 Brown UniversityBrown University combines an adventurous spirit of innovation with a steadfast commitment to rigorously high standards in education and research.
 This has given Brown University its reputation as the least ‘stuffy,’ most non-conformist of the Ivy League schools.
 Brown believes that students learn best when they are motivated by their own interests and values.
 It strives to give its students an opportunity to design an educational experience uniquely suited to their interests.

-Brown University studentsUndergraduates can choose from one hundred established degree concentrations (ranging from neurology to Egyptology) or design their own programs.
-Graduate students can choose from fifty different programs, ranging from multidisciplinary programs in the arts and humanities to highly-focused programs in engineering, biology, and medicine.
+Brown University studentsUndergraduates can choose from more than 80 established degree concentrations (ranging from neurology to Egyptology) or design their own programs.
+Graduate students can choose from fifty different programs, ranging from multidisciplinary programs in the arts and humanities to highly focused programs in engineering, biology, and medicine.

 Brown campus